Transversal polynomial of r-fold covers: Contraction and Deletion

 This contraction-deletion formula will be very useful.
 For example, we show in the next corollary that every $r$-fold cover of a tree on $n$ vertices has the same transversal polynomial.

 \begin{corollary} If $X$ is a tree on $n$ vertices, then any $r$-fold cover $X^{\alpha}$ of $X$ has transversal polynomial

 \end{corollary}

-\proof First, we observe that since a tree has no cycles, any $r$-fold cover of $X$ will be isomorphic to the disjoint union of $r$ copies of $X$.
+\proof First, we observe that since a tree has no cycles, any $r$-fold cover of $X$ is isomorphic to the disjoint union of $r$ copies of $X$.
 Thus we may assume that the arc function is the identity on every arc.